-- Factual: A factual grievance arises when legitimate needs of employees remain unfulfilled, e.g., wage hike has been agreed but not implemented citing various reasons. - Imaginary: When an employee's dissatisfaction is not because of any valid reason but because of a wrong perception, wrong attitude or wrong information he has.
+- 1. Factual: A factual grievance arises when legitimate needs of employees remain unfulfilled, e.g., wage hike has been agreed but not implemented citing various reasons. - 2.
+Imaginary: When an employee's dissatisfaction is not because of any valid reason but because of a wrong perception, wrong attitude or wrong information he has.
 Such a situation may create an imaginary grievance.
-Though management is not at fault in such instances, still it has to clear the 'fog' immediately. - Disguised: An employee may have dissatisfaction for reasons that are unknown to him.
+Though management is not at fault in such instances, still it has to clear the 'fog' immediately. - 3.
+Disguised: An employee may have dissatisfaction for reasons that are unknown to him.
 If he/she is under pressure from family, friends, relatives, neighbours, he/she may reach the work spot with a heavy heart.
 If a new recruit gets a new table and almirah, this may become an eyesore to other employees who have not been treated likewise previously.

-15.8 MACHINERY AND GUDING PRINCIPLES OF GRIEVANCE REDRESSAL SYSTEM designed and functional Human Resource (HR) Management System.
+15.8 MACHINERY AND GUDING PRINCIPLES OF GRIEVANCE REDRESSAL SYSTEM

+A good grievance redressal mechanism is a sine qua non of a well-designed and functional Human Resource (HR) Management System.
 In order to be successful, a grievance redressal system must possess five attributes: